Virnetch/tes3-mods/Enchantment Services Redone/Enchantment Services Redone - README.md

 - [Buying Game](https://www.nexusmods.com/morrowind/mods/50574) \- Improves the restocking of the scrolls added by the `Blank Scrolls` setting by adding a delay between restocks, and increasing variety between the items added on each restock.

 ### Changelog

+#### 0.9.3

+* Added two new MCM settings to allow deciphering scrolls with non-standard names.
+A new menu will be shown when deciphering these scrolls to manually input a name.
+The menu will also be shown when deciphering a custom player enchanted scroll.

 #### 0.9.2